alerodriargui/polymarket-copytrading-bot/README.md

 ## ⚠️ Disclaimer

 **Use at your own risk.** accessing DeFi protocols and trading involves risk of financial loss.
 This software is provided "as is" without any warranty.
 High-frequency trading or copying loss-making wallets can result in loss of funds.
-Ensure you have enough MATIC for gas (if required) and USDC for trades.